 You study the disciplines of philosophy and art history together in order to appreciate the relationships between them with a degree of critical awareness.
 In so doing you are offered a unique approach to develop skills which are now vital in a society dominated by the visual image and visual forms of communication.

 One of the major reasons for choosing Essex is the quality of the education you will receive.
-We are ranked 6th among Art History departments in the UK for research excellence and Top 20 in the UK for research excellence for Philosophy (REF 2014, mainstream universities, THE 2014).
-Art History at Essex is ranked within the Top 30 in the Times Good University Guide 2019.
+We are 3rd in the UK for research outputs in art history and also 7th in the UK for research impact in philosophy (Grade Point Average, REF2021).